eleanormark/hacker_news_clone/README.md

 * run `$ rails s` to initialize your sever and to start the app
 * navigate your browser to http://localhost:3000/

-This app is written with Ruby on Rails, Active Record PostgreSQL, will_paginate and Bootstrap and tested with Rspec and Capybara.
+This app is written with Ruby on Rails, Active Record, PostgreSQL, will_paginate and Bootstrap and tested with Rspec and Capybara.
 I used polymorphism to implement comments so that a comment can belong to a post or to another comment.